MbuguaKanai/Phase-4-Project-GROUP-5/README.md

 1. **Baseline Model**: K-Nearest Neighbors (KNN) Our modeling journey starts with a strong foundation—the K-Nearest Neighbors (KNN) baseline model.
 This model forms the bedrock of our recommendations by identifying similarities between users or items.

-2. **KNNWithMeans Building on the KNN baseline**, we introduce KNNWithMeans, a variant that factors in user and item means.
+2. **KNNWithMeans** Building on the KNN baseline, we introduce KNNWithMeans, a variant that factors in user and item means.
 This approach compensates for potential rating biases, ensuring more balanced recommendations.

 3. **KNNBasic** KNNBasic is a simplified yet effective version of the KNN algorithm.
 It prioritizes simplicity and computational efficiency, making it an optimal choice for scenarios where rapid recommendations are essential.